GEEGABYTE1/Data_Strcuture_SearchEngine/README.md

 Made in Python.

 # Controls
-- /quit: Quits the program
+- `/quit`: Quits the program
-- Node: Views the basic node class
+- `Node`: Views the basic node class
-- LinkedList: Views the Linked List Structure in Python
+- `LinkedList`: Views the Linked List Structure in Python
-- Stack: Views the Stack Structure in Python
+- `Stack`: Views the Stack Structure in Python
-- Queue: Views the Queue Structure in Python
+- `Queue`: Views the Queue Structure in Python
-- Hash Map: Views the Hash Map Structure in Python
+- `Hash Map`: Views the Hash Map Structure in Python
-- Binary Search Tree: Views the Binary Search Tree in Python
+- `Binary Search Tree`: Views the Binary Search Tree in Python

 # More Information